Pegase745/sublime-flowtype/README.md

 ## Installation

+Make sure you have [FlowType installed](https://flow.org/en/docs/install/) and binary `flow` is accesible for Sublime.

 This package can be installed using [Package Control](https://packagecontrol.io/).
 Simply install the `FlowType` package from the official repository.

 Otherwise, you must clone this repository in your packages directory.
 You can find it using the `Preferences -> Browse Packages` menu from within Sublime Text.